CMPL (<Coliop|Coin> Mathematical Programming Language) is a mathematical programming language

 and a system for mathematical programming and optimisation of linear optimisation problems.

 The CMPL syntax is similar in formulation to the original mathematical model but also includes

-Because it is also possible to transform the mathematical problem into MPS and Free-MPS files, alternative solvers can be used.
+Because it is also possible to transform the mathematical problem into MPS or Free-MPS, alternative solvers can be used.

-It is written in C++ and is available for most of the relevant operating systems (Windows, macOS, Linux).
+It is written in C++ and is available for most of the relevant operating systems (Windows, OS X, Linux and Raspbian).

 The CMPL distribution contains Coliop which is an IDE (Integrated Development Environment) for CMPL.